30th Anniversary of Life Ascending

 2010 30th Anniversary of the Ascent.
 Celebrations in York, Surrey, Maidstone and Welwyn Garden City.
 International Conference in Canada ‘Life Ascending, a Witness in a World Crisis’

 2011 Aylesford Retreat Fr Michael Manning.
 Ilkley Retreat.
 Little Sisters of the Poor, London with Bishop Howard Tripp and Joanna Bogle.
 Glasgow reps attend National Meeting in York

 2012 March- Nominations for Presidency required

 2014 Namur, Belgium for the 8th World Meeting on 14 – 17 October 2014

 2015 The Ascent Movement (UK) renames itself as Life Ascending.
 New graphics, badge, leaflets and poster.

 2017Ross Roberts becomes new President in January

 2018 Marie Ryde steps aside as National Secretary.
 Fr Francis Kemsley becomes Prior of Aylesford and we can no longer use the friars for our retreats.

 2019 Day of Recollection at St Georges Cathedral SE1.
 Talks by Felix Project, Live Simply and Joanna Bogle.
 Fr Peter Griffiths SJ gives retreat at Aylesford on The Sacred Heart of Jesus

 2020 A number of events were planned for our 40th anniversary year.
-Now, due to Covid-19 every event has been cancelled until further notice.
-The retreats at Aylesford in June and Ilkley in October have been cancelled
+Due to Covid-19 every event had to be cancelled until further notice.
+The retreats at Aylesford in June and Ilkley in October 2020 were cancelled.